Granite Vs. Quartz: Is One Really Better Than the Other?

 This kitchen has plenty of white cabinets for storage, a white kitchen island, granite countertops, and stainless steel appliances.

-Depending on the quality of quartz and style of edging, HomeAdvisor.com places the average cost to install quartz countertops between $1,500 and $5,500.
+Depending on the quality of quartz and style of edging, HomeAdvisor.com places the average cost to install quartz countertops in a kitchen at between $3,000 to $7,500.
 You can do some of the preliminary work to save money, but because engineered quartz is heavier than other stone surfaces, a professional installer needs to make sure the space is structurally sound.

 The only way granite ends up in your kitchen is if it’s quarried and that uses a lot of energy.
 If you opt for a high-end slab from Italy, for example, there will be considerable transportation involved.
 Try using indigenous stone when possible or visit salvage shops for pieces that can be cut to fit your needs.